oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 # Model in Image Sample

 This sample demonstrates the WebLogic Kubernetes Operator "Model in Image" feature.
-This feature supports specifying a Weblogic Deploy Tool (WDT) model for a domain resource so that the operator generates a domain home directly from the model during runtime.
-The Model in Image feature is an alternative to pre-creating a WebLogic domain home prior to deploying your domain resource.
+Model in Image enables specifying a Weblogic Deploy Tool (WDT) model that the operator uses to generate a full domain home during runtime.
+This eliminates the need to pre-create a WebLogic domain home prior to deploying your domain resource.

 WDT models are a convenient and succinct alternative to WebLogic configuration scripts.
-WDT models compactly define a WebLogic domain via yaml files, plus support for application archives.
+They compactly define a WebLogic domain via yaml files, plus support for application archives.
 The WDT model format is described in [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling).